Meet the cast and characters of ITV’s Flesh and Blood - TheNewsTrace

 Claudie Blakley performs Helen

-Who’s Helen?
-Helen is the oldest of the three siblings.
-She’s obtained a high-pressured job in hospital administration, and depends on alcohol to assist her with the stress.
-Caught up in her work, she’s deluded about the state of her marriage with husband George.

 The place have I seen Claudie Blakley earlier than?
-English actress Claudie Blakley might be best-known for her roles in interval dramas, taking part in Emma Timmins in the BBC collection Lark Rise to Candleford; Charlotte Lucas in the 2005 movie model of Pleasure and Prejudice; and Martha in Cranford.
+English actress Claudie Blakley might be best-known for her roles in interval dramas, enjoying Emma Timmins in the BBC collection Lark Rise to Candleford; Charlotte Lucas in the 2005 movie model of Satisfaction and Prejudice; and Martha in Cranford.

 Lydia Leonard performs Natalie

 Who’s Natalie?
-Inventive, youngest sibling Natalie is working as a private assistant to a property developer, and having an affair together with her boss, Tony.
+Inventive, youngest sibling Natalie is working as a private assistant to a property developer, and having an affair along with her boss, Tony.

 The place have I seen Lydia Leonard earlier than?
-Leonard lately performed Anne Lister’s former lover Mariana Lawton in BBC One interval drama Gentleman Jack, and had a job in the Emma Thompson festive movie Final Christmas.
+Leonard not too long ago performed Anne Lister’s former lover Mariana Lawton in BBC One interval drama Gentleman Jack, and had a job in the Emma Thompson festive movie Final Christmas.
 She’s additionally starred in the likes of Apple Tree Yard and Absentia.

 Sharon Small performs Stella

 Who’s Stella?
-A associate in an area regulation agency, Stella additionally has a small side-line in property leases.
-She’s been taking health courses with Jake – who’s additionally been offering different companies…
+A accomplice in a neighborhood legislation agency, Stella additionally has a small side-line in property leases.
+She’s been taking health courses with Jake – who’s additionally been offering different providers…

 The place have I seen Sharon Small earlier than?
 The actress has starred in a spread of TV collection, together with Downton Abbey, Belief Me, Born to Kill, London Kills, and The Bay.